peter-sari/path_to_code/README.md

 - [CodeNewbie](https://twitter.com/hashtag/CodeNewbie)

 ## Tools

+**Codepen**
+A great [platform](https://codepen.io/) to quicly test html/css/javascript without the need of an IDE or setting up a server

 **Git/github**

 Set-up an account early and start building a portfolio of study projects.
 Many of the courses will require a github account anyway.